 Not surprisingly, union leaders are unhappy with the Bill.
 Check out this editorial by two union leaders.
 This shouldn’t be surprising, since the Bill would impose substantial administrative burdens on unions.
 Bill C-377 is government red tape on steroids.
 Just like employers who resist regulations that add red tape and administrative costs, so too unions are opposed to this Bill.
 Business leaders respond to new regulations by threatening to leave or layoff workers.
 When unions complain about the extensive red tape created by this Bill, the Bill’s proponents, including the MP Russ Hiebert, accuse unions of ”hiding something”.

-Unions are probably concerned also that the government’s interest has less to do with protecting union members and more to do with arming the Tories and union opponents with information to spin in their ongoing pursuit of a weakened labour movement.
+Unions are concerned also that the government’s interest in Bill C-377 has less to do with informing the public, and more to do with arming the Tories and their anti-union supporters with information to spin in their ongoing pursuit of a weakened labour movement.
 They are probably correct in this regard.
 Hiebert says his Bill is based on the American Landrum-Griffin Act.
 That law has been around since 1959, but the George W. Bush Republicans extended the reporting requirements as part of their strategy to bog down unions in paper work and hopefully weaken the labor movement’s ability to campaign against Republicans.
 This story is explained nicely in this report exploring how the Republicans planned to burden unions with piles of disclosure requirements as a tool for weakening the labor movement.
 No doubt Hiebert and his allies are well aware of these strategies.

 The Vast Expanse of this Transparency Bill